carolinevieirap/carou/readme.md

-# Brazilian Design Systems
+# Romy's Portfolio
-A list of Design Systems built in Brazil 🇧🇷
+A way to integrate Notion and Vercel.

 ## Intro

-This repo is used to power the site [Design Systems Brasileiros](https://designsystemsbrasileiros.com).
-If you would like to suggest a Design System, please fill in [this form](https://forms.gle/wDTJ14CzUWtJYekG8).
+This repo is used to power my product design portfolio.

 ## About the repo / License